Elegance at Every Setting: My Six Favorite Flatware Designs

 Designed for Alessi, 2009

-Why I Love It: This design exemplifies David Chipperfield’s precise architectural language—elegant, functional, and quietly commanding.
-Crafted in satin stainless steel, the pieces are stripped of flourish but full of integrity.
-The proportions are beautifully resolved, offering both visual clarity and tactile satisfaction.
+Why I Love It: This design showcases David Chipperfield’s precise architectural language.
+Each piece is elegant, functional, and quietly commanding.
+Crafted from satin stainless steel, these flatware pieces are devoid of flourish but full of integrity.
+The proportions are beautifully resolved, providing both visual clarity and tactile satisfaction.

-Ideal For: Contemporary dining, understated luxury, and those who appreciate clarity of form with uncompromising quality.
+Ideal For: This flatware suits contemporary dining, understated luxury, and those who appreciate clarity of form with uncompromising quality.